 5 Ways Offices Can Go Greener

 Offices can have a big impact on the environment – both in terms of the energy they consume and the waste they produce.
-Luckily, there are a number of ways office workers and employers can be more eco-friendly and reduce their carbon footprint.
+Luckily, there are a number of ways office workers and employers can be more eco-friendly and reduce their carbon footprint when they choose to go green.

 Here are five ways your office can go greener.